cyberluke/FreePIE/README.md

 SCP [WIP]
 =======
-The SCP driver is a virtual Xbox 360 joystick.
+The SCP driver is a virtual Xbox 360 joystick (and also DS reader).
 Make sure it's installed, you can get it [here](http://forums.pcsx2.net/Thread-XInput-Wrapper-for-DS3-and-Play-com-USB-Dual-DS2-Controller).
 When using it, watch the types. leftTrigger and rightTrigger are byte's, all the thumb axes are short's.
 Giving these numbers larger than their maxes throws an exception.

 Todo: